Print this article Edit this article

 There are two types of academic licenses for typical Ansys software: teaching and research:

-1. The teaching license may only be used for "student instruction, student projects, and student demonstrations."
-You may not use the teaching license for academic research.
+1. The teaching license may only be used for "student instruction, student projects, and student demonstrations".
+Teaching licenses are available at no cost, but may not be used for research.
+Teaching licenses are limited to using a maximum of 2 CPU cores (starting 1/1/2025).

 2. The research license may be used for "non-proprietary degree and/or non-degree related research."
 You may also use a research license for any condition covered by the teaching license.